 MultiChoice Africa, the parent company of satellite TV services DStv and GOtv recently announced plans to slash DStv subscription fees across East Africa after rival StarTimes lowered their price amidst pay-TV struggle in tough African economies.

 The company revealed that from September 1, 2019, there will be a price reduction in monthly fees for DStv and Gotv consumers in Uganda, Kenya, Tanzania and Mozambique.

 DStv Kenya Slashes Package Fees Significantly – Multichoice Kenya was the first to implement a price slash for its consumers on August 20.

 Following the September 1st effect, MultiChoice Uganda has today made it official — reducing the pay subscription for DSTv and GOTv.
 The affected packages are; Dstv Premium, Dstv Compact Plus, Dstv Compact, Dstv Family, and GOtv Plus.

-MultiChoice Uganda, PR and Communications Manager, Ms. Joan Semanda Kizza in a statement said “These significant price drop the various DStv bouquets and GOtv Plus is our way to demonstrate our commitment to ensuring our customers receive the best possible access to great entertainment at outstanding value”
+MultiChoice Uganda, PR and Communications Manager, Ms Joan Semanda Kizza in a statement said “These significant price drop in the various DStv bouquets and GOtv Plus is our way to demonstrate our commitment to ensuring our customers receive the best possible access to great entertainment at outstanding value”